trialsid/OMR-codex-test-2/README.md

 **`allocate_column_rows(specs, geometry, bubble_layout)`**
 Fits sections into available vertical space and raises informative errors when layouts overflow.

+**`simulate_single_column(specs, row_centers, is_first_column, question_counter, ...)`**
+Simulates the allocation of a single column to determine its width and question range based on actual option counts.
+Part of the iterative column allocation algorithm.

 **`calculate_anchor_positions(geometry, markers)`**
 Computes the four corner anchor marker rectangles for PDF rendering.